wp-plugins/wp-theme-plugin-editor-disable/readme.txt

 == Screenshots ==

-1. Theme/Plugin Editor avaible by default
+1. Theme/Plugin Editor available by default
 2. Activate the plugin
-3. No editor avaible when this plugin is active
+3. No editor available when this plugin is active

 == Changelog ==